Pratt v. Indian River Central School District et al.

 Charlie's sister Ashley Petranchuk requested permission to form a GSA at the same school in fall 2008, when she was a sophomore.
 Administrators denied her request, claiming that a GSA would bother parents and students.

 Lambda Legal sued the District and several of its employees on April 8, 2009, asserting claims for illegal and unconstitutional discrimination, harassment and censorship.
 Just days after the suit was filed, the district stated that it would allow Ashley to form a GSA.
-Lambda Legal is pressing forward with other claims.
+Lambda Legal pressed forward with claims for the previous denial, and to recover damages for both clients.

 School districts violate federal and state civil rights laws when they knowingly permit or fail to intervene to address harassment based on sexual orientation or sex.
 They also violate students’ expressive rights when they single out GSAs for discrimination.